-Sustainability Science and Practice degree FAQsS
+Sustainability Science and Practice FAQsS

-We use "science” in an inclusive manner, including natural and social sciences, humanities and engineering.
-Knowledge from all these areas is crucial to sustainability challenges.
-The program is suitable for anyone keen to learn how to approach 21st century challenges from an interdisciplinary and systems perspective, and to develop mindsets and skills for leading change.
+The program is designed for and welcoming of Stanford undergraduate students of all backgrounds.
+We use the term “science” in the title of the program in an inclusive manner that encompasses natural sciences, social sciences, humanities, and engineering.
+Knowledge from all these areas is crucial to understanding and addressing sustainability challenges.
+The program is suitable for anyone keen to learn how to approach 21st-century challenges from an interdisciplinary and systems perspective and to develop mindsets and skills for leading change.

 How do prospective students choose/find an advisor?

 Prior to applying to the Sustainability Science and Practice coterminal master’s program, candidates are required to identify a faculty member who will serve as their master’s advisor.
 The coterm advisor must be a member of the Academic Council.
 (Faculty on Academic Council typically hold a title of professor, associate professor, or assistant professor, whereas instructors with the title of lecturer, adjunct professor, or professor of practice are generally not on Academic Council.
 If unsure whether a prospective advisor is on Academic Council, please contact the SUST Student Services Officer to verify.)
 In limited cases, a student may also be permitted to engage a co-advisor who is not on Academic Council.
 Candidates who would like to explore a co-advising relationship should consult with the SUST Student Services Officer in advance.